idsc2026/idsc2026.github.io/_pages/rules.md

   * `pydicom` (for DICOM images)
   * `nibabel` / `SimpleITK` (for NIfTI and medical image IO)
   * `MONAI` (Deep learning framework for medical imaging - optional but powerful)
-* **Hardware:** You are in charge of your own compute!
+* **Hardware & Environments:** You are in charge of your own compute!
 Free cloud platforms like Google Colab or Kaggle Notebooks are perfect for initial prototyping.
-Deep learning on medical images (SPECT/Fundus) may benefit from GPU acceleration.
+Deep learning on medical images (SPECT/Fundus) may benefit from GPU acceleration. *Pro-tip: Use `requirements.txt` or `conda` environments to ensure your submitted code is easily reproducible!*

 ---